oliviawestmacottssw/SSW.Rules.Content/rules/do-you-follow-security-checklists/rule.md

 - Logging who is doing what and when (audit trails)

-There is a more comprehensive list here on GitHub: [A practical security guide for web developers](http&#58;//bit.ly/SecurityGuide-Checklist).
+There is a more comprehensive list here on GitH​ub: [A practical security guide for web developers​](http&#58;//bit.ly/SecurityGuide-Checklist).